pantheon-systems/documentation/source/content/dns-providers/network-solutions.md

 4. Click **Save Changes**.

 ### AAAA Records

-AAAA records can be set via the [Adding an IPv6 AAAA record](https://knowledge.web.com/subjects/article/KA-01100/en-us#NS) instructions on the Network Solutions docs and require an email to their support to complete.
+Glue records to a name server that hosts AAAA records can be set via the [How Do I Modify IPv6 Records?](https://knowledge.web.com/subjects/article/KA-01100/en-us#NS) instructions on the Network Solutions docs, and require an email to their support to complete.

 ## Network Solutions Docs